This article describes how the software buffers data and uses memory when taking captures that have a trigger enabled.

-The pre-trigger buffer is used to hold a specified amount of of the capture before the trigger condition.
-This way the user can view events that occurred before the trigger event, as well as after the trigger event.
+The pre-trigger buffer is used to hold a specified amount of the capture before the trigger condition.
+That way, the user can view events that occurred before the trigger event as well as after the trigger event.

-As the analyzer searches the data for the trigger event, it also continues to buffer data that has already been searched in the pre-trigger buffer.
-As new data enters the pre-trigger buffer, old data is deleted, so that only a fixed length of the most recent data is kept.
+As the analyzer searches the data for the trigger event, it also continues to buffer data that have already been searched in the pre-trigger buffer.
+As new data enters the pre-trigger buffer, old data are deleted so only a fixed length of the most recent data is kept.

-However, in some cases, usually on slower PCs, or on fast PCs when the sample rate is high and the recorded data density is very high, the trigger search system can't keep up with how fast data is arriving from the device.
-The trigger search system keeps working, but it get's behind - creating a backlog of data.
+However, in some cases, usually on slower PCs or on fast PCs when the sample rate is high and the recorded data density is very high, the trigger search system can't keep up with how fast data are arriving from the device.
+The trigger search system keeps working, but it gets behind, creating a backlog of data.

-However not all computers and operating systems behave the same way, and in the worst case, the software will become unresponsive and will need to be manually halted.
+However, not all computers and operating systems behave the same way.
+In the worst case, the software will become unresponsive and will need to be manually halted.

-- "Waiting for Trigger..."
-This indicates that the software has not yet detected the trigger condition.
+"Waiting for trigger..." indicates that the software has not yet detected the trigger condition.
 Once the trigger has been detected, the dialog information changes.

 If the trigger is able to keep up in real time, the Sample Processing Backlog and the Trigger Search Backlog will stay at or near zero samples, possibly occasionally rising to as high as 10 million samples.

-If either of the backlog indicators are steadily increasing, this indicates that the trigger is not able to keep up in real time, and that memory usage is expected to grow rapidly.
+If either of the backlog indicators is steadily increasing, that indicates that the trigger is not able to keep up in real time and that memory usage is expected to grow rapidly.

 If possible, consider disabling the trigger.
-In certain capture situations, your computer might not be able to keep up with data processing at all.
-If you disable the capture, the memory usage will not be different between when the data processing system gets backlogged or if it is able to run in real time.
+In certain capture situations, your computer might not be able to keep up with data processing.
+If you disable the capture, the memory usage will not be different between when the data processing system gets backlogged and if it is able to run in real time.